-By transforming all our major routes into frequent service, residents will be able to easily and conveniently move through the County.
-Frequent service not only means more trips, it means the less waiting time at bus stops.
-In national surveys, transit users say frequency of service is normally at the top of their list or priorities.
+By transforming all its major routes into frequent service, residents will be able to easily and conveniently move through the County.
+Frequent service not only means more trips, it means less waiting time at bus stops.

 Making service convenient and predictable will help to increase ridership and improve the customer experience.
 Increasing frequency is also the engine to more opportunities like education, job training, and employment centers.

-Transit-oriented development is also dependent on frequent, dependable service.
+Transit oriented development is also dependent on frequent, dependable service.
 Businesses will expand only if the service and infrastructure are in place to ensure employees can easily and dependably rely on public transportation.